25 Healthy Food Swaps for the Holidays

 Instead of fried appetizers, Rizzo advises serving or reaching for some shrimp cocktail.
 "There's nothing like a good potato puff, but the calories in those little fried finger foods can add up quickly," she explains.
 "Holiday guests are inclined to nosh before a meal, so why not serve shrimp cocktail instead.
 This appetizer puts the protein-rich seafood on display and is served with a spicy cocktail sauce."

-“Instead of apple pie, choose baked apples,” Lauren says.
-Not only are baked apples much easier to make than a pie, but the dessert choice also has far fewer calories and much less fat and sugar, meaning you don’t have to feel guilty about indulging at the end of the night.
+"Instead of apple pie, choose baked apples," Lauren says.
+Not only are baked apples much easier to make than a pie, but the dessert choice also has far fewer calories and much less fat and sugar.

 Instead of mashed potatoes, have or serve mashed cauliflower.
 According to Anziani, this simple switch lowers the glycemic load considerably because it swaps a starchy vegetable for a non-starchy vegetable.
 Mashed cauliflower also contains more fiber and overall nutrients than mashed potatoes.

-There’s no denying dinner rolls are delicious, but instead of carb-loading so early on in the meal, steer clear of the bread basket and opt for veggies (paired with one of the previously discussed healthier dips) instead.
+There's no denying dinner rolls are delicious, but instead of carb-loading so early on in the meal, steer clear of the bread basket and opt for veggies (paired with hummus or a Greek yogurt-based dip) instead.
 Your waistline will thank you come January.

 Zucchini noodles look like spaghetti, but the similarities pretty much end there.
 Eating zoodles over pasta cuts out empty carbs but adds ever-important vitamins and fiber.
 If prepared well, zoodles can be just as flavorful as a bowl of spaghetti.